jayleicn/TVCaption/README.md

 This code will load all the data (~30GB) into RAM to speed up training, use `--no_core_driver` to disable this behavior.

-Training using the above config will stop at around epoch 22, around 3 hours on a single 2080Ti GPU server.
+Training using the above config will stop at around epoch 22, around 3 hours with a single 2080Ti GPU.
-You should get ~45.0 CIDEr-D and ~10.5 BLEU@4 scores on val set.
+You should get ~45.0 CIDEr-D and ~10.5 BLEU@4 scores on val split.
 The resulting model and config will be saved at a dir: `baselines/multimodal_transformer/results/video_sub-res-*`

 3. MMT inference
-After training, you can inference using the saved model on val or test_public set:
+After training, you can inference using the saved model on val or test_public split:
 ```
 bash baselines/multimodal_transformer/scripts/translate.sh MODEL_DIR_NAME SPLIT_NAME
 ```